Yosef-ft/FraudDetection/README.md

 ## Project Goals
 1. Data Analysis and Preprocessing

-## Next step
-1. Model Building and Training
+2. Model Building and Training
-2. Model Explainability analysis
+3. Model Explainability analysis
-3. Model Deployment and API Development
+4. Model Deployment and API Development
-4. Build a Dashboard with Flask and Dash
+5. Build a Dashboard with Flask and Dash

 ## Getting Started
 ### Prerequisites